KrisshDiwedy38/KrisshDiwedy38/README.md

 ## 🚀 What I'm Up To:
 - 🏎️ Delving into the exciting world of Machine Learning to unlock new possibilities.
-- 📊 Diving into Finance with Algorithmic trading.
+- 📊 Exploring Finance with Python.
 - 🤖 Automating everyday tasks with Python scripting to boost productivity and efficiency.

 ## 🌐 Connect With Me: